mrakgr/The-Spiral-Language/readme.md

 (var_1 * var_1)
 ```

 To get a sense of how `dyn` works, here is a slightly more complex example.
-The evaluator does common subexpression elimination in the local scope so it is smart enough to optimize the `x+y` into a single addition and a multiplication.
+The evaluator does common subexpression elimination in the local scope and so it is smart enough to optimize the `x+y` into a single addition and a multiplication.

 ```
 inl x = 2